pranavkharche79/CDAC-Project-Jira/SDM_SRS.md

 -> The website can be maintained in present or future.
 It will be easy to operate new requirements in the individual modules.

 ### Accessibility
--> The system should have a user-friendly interface with clear navigation, legible fonts, and appropriate color contrast to accommodate users with visuals.
+-> The system should have a user-friendly interface with clear navigation and appropriate color contrast to accommodate users with visuals.

 ### Durability
 -> Ensure that user data, exam content, and system configurations are reliably stored and protected against data corruption.